dialogueone-dev/IT-documentation/Product_documentations/ninox/managing_data.md

 3. Click `Next` and select the CSV file you want to import.
 Note that the data must be in CSV format.
 Ensure that the CSV file contains the necessary contact information.

 > [!NOTE]
 > It's essential to ensure that the data in the CSV file matches the expected format in Ninox.
-Additionally, pay attention to the date formats, as they need to match between the CSV file and the Ninox database.
+Additionally, pay attention to the **date** and **number** formats in the CSV file and make sure to select the according format in Ninox, as they need to match between the CSV file and the Ninox database.

 ![Template database](../../images/template_database_13.png)